Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 }
 ```
 But the question is how do we detect if it is a back navigation or not?
-Well we had to dig deep.
+Well now we had to dig even deeper.
 And deep we dug.
 We landed on a solution, that is very Angular specific.
 ```ts
 // TODO: verify that this is correct